-Pacific Petroleum partners with other businesses who operate sites owned/branded as part of the entity network in a Commission Agent arrangement.
-Not technically a franchise arrangement, it is nonetheless similar in that there is a connection of branding, however the retail fuel site that is a commission agent does not own the fuel, their business simply receive a commission for selling the fuel on behalf of Pacific Petroleum.
+Matthews Petroleum partners with other businesses who operate sites owned/branded as part of the entity network in a Commission Agent arrangement.
+Not technically a franchise arrangement, it is nonetheless similar in that there is a connection of branding, however the retail fuel site that is a commission agent does not own the fuel, their business simply receive a commission for selling the fuel on behalf of Matthews Petroleum.
 These separate businesses engage, pay and manage their own staff.
-While separate businesses it is recognised that they pose a risk of modern slavery connected to Pacific Petroleum and as such special engagements and requirements, including requirement to provide evidence of annual independent audit of employment and safety compliance, has been undertaken.
+While separate businesses it is recognised that they pose a risk of modern slavery connected to Matthews Petroleum and as such special engagements and requirements, including requirement to comply with all laws have been added to the relationship.
+Additional arrangements, including a requirement provide evidence of annual independent audit of employment and safety compliance, has been committed to for the 2021/2022 year and beyond.